apioo/psx/doc/getting_started/logic.rst

 Using services
 --------------

+Services are the building blocks of our application.
 In order to use a service from the DI container you can use the "Inject" annotation to include an service into your controller.
 In the following an example controller which uses an doctrine DBAL connection to fetch data from an table.

 .. code-block:: php